IBM/generate-insights-from-multiple-data-sources/README.md

 ## 5. Add the Db2 connection

 #### (i) First load some data on Db2.
-* Lanch your Db2 on cloud and click on `load`, as shown below.
+* Launch your Db2 on cloud and click on `load`, as shown below.

 ![](doc/source/images/Db21.png)